 Top 5 Dangers of Smoking to Sperm Health

-It is because smoking does not always mean infertility.
-However, if you look at your semen analysis results, your sperm parameters have prominent alterations d ue to smoking.
+Smoking does not always translate to infertility.
+However, if you look at your semen analysis results, your sperm parameters have prominent alterations due to smoking.

 This article will review the relationship between smoking and sperm health and its possible impacts on male infertility.

 Tobacco smoking is loaded with toxic chemicals and mutagens.
 They not only influence the lungs but almost all cells of your body, including sperm.
 Research suggests smoking may lead to the following issues with sperm health:

 Smoking May Decrease Sperm Concentration And Sperm Count

 The toxic chemicals in cigarette smoke are bad for sperm health, potentially reducing sperm quantity and sperm concentration per ejaculate.
 The research shows that the sperm concentration of men who smoke declines by around 13–24%, which may lower the chances of fertilization.

 Smoking may affect some of the enzymes responsible for energy production of energy and motility in sperm cells.
 This potentially diminishes sperm motility and may decrease fertility.

 Chemicals in tobacco smoke may cause DNA fragmentation in sperm cells.
 This can damage the chromatin housing sperm DNA, potentially leading to poor fertilization outcomes and recurrent miscarriages.

 The risk of abnormal sperm morphology or shape of sperm may increase with tobacco smoking, especially if you smoke more than 20 cigarettes per day.
 For most people, only around 4–10% of their sperm have normal morphology.
 Smoking decreases this proportion due to head, tail, or other defects in shape.
 When you drop below these levels, you decrease the chances of achieving fertilization.

 Smoking May Reduce Seminal Volume